oceanhackweek/oceanhackweek.github.io/ohw26/logistics/index.md

 ## Time

 OceanHackWeek 2026 will take place August 24-28.
-The in-person participants will be engaged in OceanHackWeek throughout the day.
+The participants will be engaged in OceanHackWeek throughout the day.

 **Detailed schedule is available on the [Schedule page](../schedule.md).**